 All watches today have the balance mounted on the bottom plate and use horizontal escapements, so why do we call some of them Lépine and other savonnette?
 Well there is a clue in the name savonnette.
 Savonnette is the French for a small round cake of soap with slightly domed top and bottom, which is what a watch with a lid resembles when the lid is closed.
 It is evidently the watch that the name savonnette first applied to, not the movement.

-Because the watch had no outer cover, rather than holding the watch in one hand and using the other hand to open the cover, it was more natural to view it with the pendant held vertically, so Lépine rearranged the layout of the dial to put the pendant at 12 o'clock.
+Because an open face watch has no outer cover, rather than holding the watch in one hand and using the other hand to open the cover, it is more natural to view it with the pendant held vertically, so Lépine rearranged the layout of the dial to put the pendant at 12 o'clock.
 The meant that the small seconds display on the dial, when it was used, had to be moved so that it was opposite the pendant rather than at right angles to it.
-To achieve this the layout of the gear train was altered so that the arbor of the fourth wheel (which carries the seconds hand) was placed on a line projected from the axis of the winding stem.
-Most of the watches made by Lépine didn't have small seconds, so it is unlikely that this movement layout is named after him, rather it is called Lépine after the open faced Lépine watches in which it was used.
+To achieve this the layout of the gear train was laid so that the arbor of the fourth wheel (which carries the seconds hand) was placed on a line projected from the axis of the winding stem.
+Most if not all of the watches made by Lépine didn't have small seconds, so it is unlikely that this movement layout is named after him, rather it is called Lépine after the open faced Lépine watches in which it was used.